dedis/cothority/personhood/README.md

 ## Currency

-Either use this service or the current coin-services implemented in OmniLedger.
+Either use this service or the current coin-services implemented in ByzCoin.
 Probably the latter.

 ## Voting and Deliberation